CAFM-Blog.de | The dark side of CAFM and SAP: What nobody tells you

 One of the most costly challenges that companies must overcome when choosing between CAFM and SAP is implementation.
 Implementation costs can often be unexpectedly high and significantly exceed the original budget.
 According to a PwC study, the average implementation costs for SAP projects amount to over 1 million Euros, and in some cases, even double that.
 The hidden costs are likely even higher.
 This contrasts with many CAFM solutions, where costs are much more transparent and range from 50,000 to 500,000 Euros.

 But why is that?
 One reason lies in the complexity of the SAP system itself.
-The multitude of modules and the need to adapt them to the specific needs of the company often lead to considerable time and cost expenditure.
-A Forrester study shows that companies using SAP By integrating sustainable practices into the, must spend up to 80% of their resources on customizations — resources that could otherwise be invested in strategic projects.
+The multitude of modules and the need to adapt them to the specific needs of the company often lead to a considerable expenditure of time and money.
+A Forrester study shows that companies using SAP implementmust spend up to 80% of their resources on customization — resources that could otherwise be invested in strategic projects.

-In contrast, many CAFM systems a faster implementation time with an average duration of only 3 to 6 months.
+In contrast, many CAFM systems offer a faster implementation time with an average duration of only 3 to 6 months.
 This is because these systems are specifically designed for facility management tasks and require less customization.
-A successful case, for example, is that of Another example is the city of Zurich, which uses CAFM for a large German company that, within a few months of implementation, achieved a Increase in efficiency of 30% in Maintenance management was recorded.
+A successful case, for example, is that of CAFM system a large German company that, within a few months of implementation, was able to record a efficiency increase of 30% in Maintenance Management costs.

 • Costs: The implementation costs of SAP can be exorbitant — instead, use cost-effective CAFM solutions or exclusively use the SAP standard (which rarely succeeds)